The Crime of Forgery Under Florida Law

-Forgery, for instance, is the act of falsifying or altering any public record, certificate, or court document for the means of “legal proof”; falsifying or altering any charter, deed, will, testament, bond, letter of attorney, policy of insurance, bill of lading, bill of exchange, promissory note, order for the discharge of money, or ticket with the intent to injure or defraud.
+Forgery, for instance, is the act of falsifying or altering any public record, certificate, or court document for the means of “legal proof”; falsifying or altering any charter, deed, will, testament, bond, letter of lawyer, policy of insurance, bill of lading, bill of exchange, promissory note, order for the discharge of money, or ticket with the intent to injure or defraud.

 Forgery may also occur when an individual possess 10 or more forged checks, notes, bills of credit, or bank bills with the intent to use them to purchase goods or services, or to redeem cash.

 Counterfeiting, while can involve the creation and distribution of fake bills, often occurs when an individual manufactures and sells fake designer products and labels.
 For instance, a handbag sold by a street vendor with a label that is very similar to a designer label, such as Prada, but with a slight variation, is considered to be counterfeit.
 In order to be charged with counterfeiting, the street vendor must be aware that his or her product possesses a fake label, and they must have intended to use the fake label to attract and defraud potential customers.

 Despite popular belief, an individual cannot get into legal trouble simply for buying a counterfeit product, unless they bought the product with the intent to redistribute the product for a profit.

 If the counterfeit goods have a retail value of more than $2,500 (as many designer handbags do), or if a person is injured or killed as a result of the counterfeit labels, the manufacturer and distributor can be charged with much more serious criminal charges than simply counterfeiting.

 Uttering, under Florida law, means to offer any knowingly forged document as true, such as a forged check.
 The person who offered the forgery must have known that the document was falsified, and must have had the intent to injure or defraud.